 Suvenior shop nearby Yasaka Shrine

-The first floor is a souvenir shop, and the second floor is a cafe.
-By enjoying matcha at Tsujiri Tea House, you can enjoy delicious sweets while enjoying traditional Japanese tea culture.
+The first floor is a souvenir shop, while the second floor houses a café where you can enjoy matcha along with delicious sweets.

-This is the Google map of Tsujiri Tea House.
+This is the Google map of Saryo Tsujiri.

 Information of Yasaka Shrine